AlexandreYembo/study-training/interview-preparation/Questions-tips.md

 ###### Go through the skills needed for the job and provide examples of how you displayed each of them in a previous role.

-###### Should that you are proactive indidual who indeified problems in previous jobs and found solutions.
+###### Show that you are proactive indidual who identified problems in previous jobs and found solutions.

 #### Why do you want to work for us?
 ###### Research their services, products, working culture and expansion plans to find out things about the company that appeal to you.